Annie Heloise Abel

-Annie Heloise Abel (February 18, 1873 – March 14, 1947) was among the earliest professional historians to study Native Americans.
+Annie Heloise Abel (February 18, 1873 – March 14, 1947) was an American historian who was among the earliest professional historians to study Native Americans.
 She was one of the first thirty women in the United States to earn a PhD in history.
-One of the ablest historians of her day, Abel was an expert on the history of British and American Indian policies.
-As another historian has put it: "She was the first academically trained historian in the United States to consider the development of Indian-white relations and, although her focus was narrowly political and her methodology almost entirely archival-based, in this she was a pioneer."
+Abel was an expert on the history of British and American Indian policies.
+According to historian James Anderson, she was "the first academically trained historian in the United States to consider the development of Indian-white relations."